remotion-dev/remotion/packages/docs/docs/config.md

 If you specify a port, but it's not available, Remotion will throw an error.

 :::note
-When the [Remotion Preview](/docs/terminology#remotion-preview), a server will be started to host the Preview.
+When starting the [Remotion Preview](/docs/terminology#remotion-preview), a server will be started to host it.
 During rendering, a HTTP server is also started in the background to serve the Webpack [bundle](/docs/terminology#bundle).
 :::